There is only one meaningful question worth asking: Who am I?

 There was much anger, an identity crisis, and a feeling of injustice, amongst many Scots, and beyond.

 As humans we have a choice as to what it is we focus on and identify with.

-When we identify with something that is not who we really are, we become partisan, bigoted, unhappy, and we want our own way – a manifestation of selfishness which always leads to dissatisfaction and unhappiness.
+When we identify with something that is not who we really are, we become partisan, bigoted, unhappy, and we want our own way – a manifestation of ignorance and selfishness which always leads to dissatisfaction and unhappiness.